-Lieutenant Thomas Norris, US Navy SEAL (ret.), and Lieutenant Michael Thornton, US Navy SEAL (ret.) will be joining us as our Opening Reception Keynote Speakers.
+Lieutenant Thomas Norris, US Navy SEAL (ret.), and Lieutenant Michael Thornton, US Navy SEAL (ret.) joined us as our Opening Reception Keynote Speakers.
 Norris received the Medal of Honor for his heroic actions and rescue of two downed aviators during the Vietnam War which is depicted in Hollywood’s Bat 21.
 Thornton received his Medal of Honor for his rescue of Lt.
 Norris during an intelligence gathering mission six months after Norris rescued the downed aviators.

 The Mid-Atlantic INLETS (INtelligence and Law Enforcement Training Seminar) is a collaborative training program connecting those charged with protecting our communities with the instruction to help them do so.

-For the first time to a law enforcement audience in the United States, we are humbled to present two international case studies from:
+For the first time to a law enforcement audience in the United States, we were humbled present two international case studies from:

 The Norway Counter Terrorist Unit: On July 22, 2011, Norway experienced two sequential terrorist attacks by a lone wolf: a car bomb in Oslo, killing 8 and injuring over 200, and a shooting massacre at a summer camp in nearby Utoya, killing 69 children.

 The Royal Canadian Mounted Police: The RCMP joins us to present the 2013 Case Study on the foiled terror plot targeting a passenger train heading from Toronto to New York.

-Special Guests this year also include renown experts and authors:
+Special Guests this year also included renown experts and authors:

-Dr. Tracey Corey, Kentucky’s Chief Medical Examiner, is a renown specialist in Pediatric Forensic Pathology.
-Highly respected as a homicide investigator, and regarded as an expert in child homicides, Dr. Corey shares with us from the main stage and in a workshop – See more about Dr. Corey on Dateline NBC
+Dr. Tracey Corey, Kentucky’s Chief Medical Examiner, a renown specialist in Pediatric Forensic Pathology.
+Highly respected as a homicide investigator, and regarded as an expert in child homicides, Dr. Corey shares with us from the main stage and in a multi-day workshop – See more about Dr. Corey on Dateline NBC

 Dr. Gene Deisinger, Sigma Threat Management Associates and author of The Handbook for Campus Threat Assessment & Management Teams, is internationally known for his vast experience in Campus and Work Place Threat Assessments and Violence Prevention.